 The long-term expected rate of return on OPEB Plan investments was selected from a best estimate range determined using the building block approach.
-Under this method, an expected future real return range is
+Under this method, an expected future real return range is calculated separately for each asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return net of investment expenses by the target asset allocation percentage and by adding expected inflation.
+Following is a table presenting target allocations and geometric real rates of return for each asset class:

 Weighted Average Long-Term

 Asset Class Target Allocation Expected Real Rate of Return

-Domestic equity 30% 3.71-4.15%
+Domestic equity 30% 1.14-6.46%

-Fixed income 25% 0.42-1.66%
+International equity 20% 2.37-5.53%

-International equity 20% 3.96-6.20%
+Fixed income 25% 3.60%

-Alternative investments 15% 4.81-7.71%
+Alternative investments 15% 7.25-8.85%

-Real estate 10% 2.95%
+Real estate 10% 6.60%

 Total 100%

-The discount rate used to measure the collective total OPEB liability as of June 30, 2020 was 6.75%.
+The discount rate used to measure the collective total OPEB liability as of June 30, 2021 was 6.75%.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made under the current statutes RSA 100-A:16 and RSA 100-A:53.
 Based on those assumptions, the OPEB Plan's fiduciary net position was projected to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB Plan investments was applied to all periods of projected benefit payments to determine the collective total OPEB liability.